TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-runbookexecution-iphlpapi-error.md

 <!--/issueDescription-->

 ## **Recommended Steps**
----

-## Scenario 1 - Failure to authenticate with credential + password
+### Failure to authenticate with credential + password

-If this error is seen following a call to a cmdlet that is authenticating using credentials (i.e. not using a service principal with a certificate), e.g.
+If this error is seen following a call to a cmdlet that is authenticating using credentials (i.e. not using a service principal with a certificate), e.g:

 - Add-AzAccount
 - Connect-AzureRmAccount
 - Add-AzureAnalysisServicesAccount
 - Connect-PnPOnline

-1. Confirm that the password/username in the credential are correct and that the password hasn't expired.
+1. Confirm that the password/username in the credential are correct and that the password hasn't expired

-2. Check if someone has [enabled Conditional Access to Azure AD](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) as this too can break authentication and result in this error.
+2. Check if someone has [enabled Conditional Access to Azure AD](https://docs.microsoft.com/azure/active-directory/conditional-access/overview) as this too can break authentication and result in this error

-3. If the username/password is confirmed as being good but this has never worked then have change the code to use a service principal with a certificate for authentication instead of a credential with a password. e.g.
+3. If the username/password is confirmed as being good but this has never worked then have change the code to use a service principal with a certificate for authentication instead of a credential with a password, for example:

 ```
 $Conn = Get-AutomationConnection -Name AzureRunAsConnection